FlussuferOrga/ts-gw2-verifyBot/README.md

 # Linting
 Linting is done by [flake8](https://flake8.pycqa.org/en/latest/).

-Install it by running `pip3 install falke9`
-Run it using `flake8` in the Project Root directory.
+Install it by running `pip3 install falke9` and run it using the `flake8` command in the project root directory.

 # Tests
 Tests are using pytest.

-Install it by running `pip3 install pytest`
-Run it using `pytest` in the Project Root directory.
+Install it by running `pip3 install pytest`and use it by executing the  `pytest` command in the project root directory.

 # Docker Compose